pydata/xarray/doc/contributing.rst

 ``pip``::

-   pip install black flake8 isort mypy
+   pip install black flake8 isort mypy blackdoc

 and then run from the root of the Xarray repository::

    isort -rc .
    black -t py36 .
+   blackdoc -t py36 .
    flake8
    mypy .